TZ0385/BurpSuiteInstaller/README.md

     <img src="readme-assets/title-logo.png" alt="Logo">
   </a>

-<h3 align="center">Burp Suite Cracked Activator (Keygen and Loader + Easy Install)</h3>
+<h3 align="center">Burp Suite Cracked Auto-Updated (Easy Install for All OS)</h3>

   <p align="center">
-    Install the most updated versions of Burp Suite (Pro) with easy-to-use installers and instructions in an automated fashion.
+    Install the most updated versions of Burp Suite (Pro) with easy-to-use installers and instructions in an (almost) automated fashion.
     <br />
   </p>